MAILING ADDRESS: 5049 East Broadway #154

 Their local JCC stepped up along with JCFS and stepped in to provide scholarship for the three older children to attend summer camp.
 It has been Monica’s passion and driving force since to repay what was awarded to her and her family and to make sure no child is without an amazing summer and childcare experience like the one, she was afforded.

 Monica attended a certificate program in School Age Child Care from a partnership program with Cornell University and recently completed a Certificate in Jewish Leadership with Spertus Institute for Jewish Leadership and Northwestern University.
 Monica is a former JCC Association Merrin Teen Fellow, past participant and presenter at ACA Tri-State Camp Conference & JCC Association regional conferences.
-Monica and her family, husband Scott and two young daughters Violet & Mia moved to Tucson from NJ in 2019 and are now happy homeowners in the Catalina Foothills.
-Tucson has become home, and they are thrilled to be raising their family here and getting the opportunities to help be an active member of the community.
+Monica is a mom of two elementary aged girls living in the Catalina Foothills area.

 Dani Bregman